Walking Tour: St. Lawrence & Downtown East

 If you like, rest on a bench while you admire the handsome proportions of St. Lawrence Hall and listen to the chimes of:

 Adjacent to the garden on the north side of King Street, this is a beautiful Gothic church that is open to the public.
-The graceful building and its surrounding park make a serene setting to rest and gather one's thoughts, although the park can be a gathering place for some of the city's rougher citizens.
+The graceful building and its surrounding park make a serene setting to rest and gather one’s thoughts, or to listen to one of the free summer concerts that take place here on warm evenings.

 From St. James' Cathedral, go S on Church St. for 1 block and turn right into Colbourne St. From Colbourne St., turn left down Leader Lane to Wellington St., where you can enjoy a fine view of the mural on the Flatiron Building and the rhythmic flow of mansard rooflines along the S side of Front St. Turn right and proceed to Yonge St.; then turn right and walk to King St. to catch the subway to your next destination.